ibm-bluemix-omnichannel-iclabs/BlueShopping/README.md

 ```

-6. To the updated new design document, add messages for each emotions - `Fear, Sadness, andDisgust, Anger and Joy` (Watson Tone Analyzer outputs).
+6. To the updated new design document, add messages for each emotions - `Fear, Sadness, Disgust, Anger and Joy` (Watson Tone Analyzer outputs).
 For example,

 ```
 {